 State-level estimates for school-age child care are not available for Minnesota and North Dakota.
 Regional averages, based on the Census Bureau regions and divisions, are taken for these states (U.S. Census Bureau 2013).
 Minnesota and North Dakota fall into the West North Central Division; for these states we thus use regional averages constructed from the states in this division (Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, and South Dakota).

-The new family budgets have county-level transportation data as opposed to transportation costs based solely on metropolitan statistical area size.
-Previous editions of the family budget calculator used MSA-based estimates from the Federal Highway Administration’s 2009 National Highway Transportation Survey.
+The family budgets have county-level transportation data as opposed to transportation costs based solely on metropolitan statistical area size.
+Prior to the 2018 update, the family budget calculator used MSA-based estimates from the Federal Highway Administration’s 2009 National Highway Transportation Survey.
 The current calculator uses data provided by the Center for Neighborhood Technology (CNT) and derived from CNT’s Housing and Transportation affordability Index (H+T Affordability Index).
 Transportation costs in the H+T index are estimated by adding up three major components of transportation costs: auto ownership, auto use, and transit use.
 These components were estimated by CNT using data from the Consumer Expenditure Survey, the 2015 National Transit Database, CNT’s AllTransit database, and the Illinois Department of Natural Resources (CNT 2017).

 In the data provided to EPI, CNT modified these costs to account for the different family sizes in the Family Budget Calculator, as well as to account for assumptions made about trip purpose.
 Adults in all family types are assumed to be working and, for the purposes of CNT’s cost model, are assumed to be commuters.
 At our request, CNT adjusted the miles traveled component of their equation to only include work and nonsocial trips for the first adult in a household, and only work trips for the second adult (in two-adult households).
 Using national data from the 2009 National Highway Transportation Survey, this comes to 72 percent of average total vehicle miles traveled for the first adult, and 45 percent of average total vehicle miles traveled for the second adult, if applicable.